-In the same way, CKD patients frequently have increased serum uric acid levels.
-It's a straightforward biochemical diagnostic for kidney function that's either impaired or pathological[27].
-Because renal clearance of serum uric acid is generally decreased after kidney injury or failure, renal function is the major confounder in studies investigating the connection between the serum uric acid and CKD progression[28].
+In the same way, patients with CKD frequently have increased serum uric acid levels.
+It's a straightforward biochemical diagnostic for kidney function that's either impaired or pathological [27].
+Because renal clearance of serum uric acid is generally decreased after kidney injury or failure therefore renal function is the major confounder in studies investigating the connection between the serum uric acid and CKD progression [28].

-The glomerular filtration rate is calculated using a formula that takes into consideration the serum creatinine counts as well as other variables including age and gender [29, 30].
-Taking into consideration in this study the rats were in the same average ages and were male.
-The result shows there are slight elevating in the level of creatinine and decreasing the level of uric acid, but the changes were not significant in both parameters.
-That means there are no effect on renal functions. (table 3).
-The result shows decreasing in the level of serum cholesterol and triglyceride (TG) significantly, but VLDL was changed not significantly (p<0.05) in treatment group (table 4).
-Both cholesterol and triglycerides (TG) serve important physiological functions in keeping the body healthy[31].
+The glomerular filtration rate is calculated using a specific formula that takes into consideration the serum creatinine counts as well as other variables including age and gender into consideration [29, 30].
+For that reason, in the current study the same gender and age of rats were used.
+The result shows that there are no significant increase in the level of creatinine and uric acid, this indicating no significant effect were found on renal functions.
+On the other hand result showed decreasing in the level of serum cholesterol and triglyceride (TG) significantly, but VLDL was not changed significantly (p<0.05) in treatment group (table 4).
+Both cholesterol and triglycerides (TG) serve important physiological functions in keeping the healthy status of the body [31].
 Cholesterol and TG are two indicators that may be used to assess cardiovascular risks since high cholesterol and TG levels can cause health problems, particularly those connected to the heart [32].
-Many researches reveal that triglycerides are more and more turning into diagnosed as a hazard issue for cardiovascular disorder, emphasizing the pressing want for scientific trials to decide if reducing blood triglyceride tiers decreases disorder hazard.
+Many researches reveal that elevation of triglycerides are diagnosed as a hazard issue for cardiovascular disorder, emphasizing the pressing want for scientific trials to decide whether reducing blood triglyceride could decreases disorder hazard.
 [33, 34].
 VLDL is produced in the liver and is in charge of transporting triglycerides to body cells, which are required for cellular activities.
 VLDL is made up less of fat and more of protein when triglycerides are transported to cells, leaving cholesterol on the molecule.
-VLDL's protein composition varies from that of chylomicrons in case the main protein structure is fullduration apo B (apo B100) rather than the truncated apo B48 version.
+VLDL's protein composition varies from that of chylomicrons in case the main protein structure is full-duration apo B (apo B100) rather than the truncated apo B48 version.
 VLDLs, like chylomicrons, are triglyceride-removing substrates for lipoprotein lipase.
-According to our findings, there is no influence on VLDL's regular functioning[35].
-Decreasing cholesterol and triglycerides gives good clue that cannabis seeds can be used to decrease cardiovascular risks, but not significant change in the level of VLDL may due to short duration of taking powdered cannabis seeds which was 15 days.
-C-reactive protein (CRP) for treatment group was significantly decreased (p<0.05) (table 5).
-This may give us an idea that cannabis seeds act as anti-inflammation in the body.
-Liver produces CRP in response to a number of inflammatory cytokines[36].
-CRP levels rise quickly in reaction to trauma, inflammation, and infection, and then fall just as quickly after the problem is resolved[37].
+According to our findings, there is no influence on VLDL's regular functioning [35].
+Decreasing cholesterol and triglycerides level were provided an indicative clue on using cannabis to decrease cardiovascular risks, however no significant change in the level of VLDL were recorded on using cannabis seed powdered for a duration of 15 days.
+C-reactive protein (CRP) in the treatment group was significantly decreased (p<0.05).
+This could indicate that cannabis seeds act as anti-inflammation agent in the body.
+Liver produces CRP in response to a number of inflammatory cytokines [36].
+CRP levels rise quickly in reaction to trauma, inflammation, and infection, and then lowered quickly after solving the problem [37].
 As a result, the reduction in CRP levels in the treatment group indicates that the cannabis seeds' anti-inflammatory properties are effective.